karpathy/arxiv-sanity-preserver/README.md

 I have a simple shell script that runs these commands one by one, and every day I run this script to fetch new papers, incorporate them into the database, and recompute all tfidf vectors/classifiers.
 More details on this process below.

 **protip: numpy/BLAS**: The script `analyze.py` does quite a lot of heavy lifting with numpy.
 I recommend that you carefully set up your numpy to use BLAS (e.g. OpenBLAS), otherwise the computations will take a long time.
-With ~15,000 papers and ~500 users the script runs in about half an hour on my current machine with a BLAS-linked numpy.
+With ~25,000 papers and ~5000 users the script runs in several hours on my current machine with a BLAS-linked numpy.

 ### Running online

-If you'd like to run this flask server online (e.g. AWS) run it as `python serve.py --prod`.
+If you'd like to run the flask server online (e.g. AWS) run it as `python serve.py --prod`.

 You also want to create a `secret_key.txt` file and fill it with random text (see top of `serve.py`).